Qryptell/Qryptell-api-docs/docs/websocket/connect.md

 # Web Socket Connection

-In this section, you will learn how to connect to the Lunar Loom WebSocket server from your client applications.
+In this section, you will learn how to connect to the LunarLoom WebSocket server from your client applications.
 Establishing a WebSocket connection allows your clients to send and receive real-time messages, participate in chat conversations, and receive updates instantly.

 ## WebSocket URL

-To connect to the Lunar Loom WebSocket server, use the following WebSocket URL format:
+To connect to the LunarLoom WebSocket server, use the following WebSocket URL format:
 ```http
 ws://<server_address>:9000/ws?Authentication=<authentication_token>
 ```